great-expectations/great_expectations/docs/docusaurus/docs/core/data_quality/01_schema.md

 dataset.expect_column_to_exist("sender_account_number")
 ```

-*Use Case*: Ideal during data ingestion or integration of multiple data sources to ensure that
+**Use Case**: Ideal during data ingestion or integration of multiple data sources to ensure that
 essential fields are present before proceeding with downstream processing.

-*Pro Tip*: Implement this Expectation early in your data pipeline to catch missing columns as soon
+**Pro Tip**: Implement this Expectation early in your data pipeline to catch missing columns as soon
 as possible, minimizing downstream errors and rework.

 **2. `expect_column_values_to_be_in_type_list`**:
-Ensures that the values in a specified column are of types listed in a given type list.
-This
+Ensures that the values in a specified column are within a specified type list.
+This Expectation is
-Expectation is flexible and caters to columns where permissible types can vary, such as mixed-type
+useful for columns with varied permissible types, such as mixed-type fields often found in legacy
-fields often found in legacy databases.
+databases.

 ```python
 dataset.expect_column_values_to_be_in_type_list("account_type", ["int", "str"])
 ```

-*Use Case*: Suitable for datasets transitioning from older systems where type consistency might not
+**Use Case**: Suitable for datasets transitioning from older systems where type consistency might
-be strictly enforced, aiding smooth data migration and validation.
+not be strictly enforced, aiding smooth data migration and validation.

-*Pro Tip*: Combine this Expectation with detailed logging to track which types are most frequently
+**Pro Tip**: Combine this Expectation with detailed logging to track which types are most frequently
 encountered, aiding in eventual standardization efforts.

 **3. `expect_column_values_to_be_of_type`**: